 Garland, Texas, is the 12th largest city in Texas, with an annual municipal budget exceeding $600 million.
 The City requires access to a diverse set of materials, equipment, supplies and services.
 The City of Garland is committed to working with businesses certified as Historically Underutilized Businesses (HUBs).
 The goal of this good-faith effort is to actively involve HUBs in the procurement process and ensure they receive a fair opportunity to compete for our business.
-To engage and develop HUB participation in Garland’s procurement process, the Purchasing Department has developed a Procurement Inclusion Experience (PIE) with the following objectives:
+To engage and develop HUB participation in Garland’s procurement process, the Purchasing Department maintains the following objectives:

 • Identify HUB suppliers through the state of Texas HUB database.